esa/pykep/doc/sphinx/examples/ex4.rst

 ==============================================================================

 .. figure:: ../images/gallery4.png
-   :alt: "Eart-Venus low-thrust transfer with on-line mesh adaptation"
+   :alt: "Earth-Venus low-thrust transfer with on-line mesh adaptation"
    :align: right

 This plot is produced by the following code: